 Waterfalls can be found by the dozens, it truly is nature’s paradise.

 You will find plenty of National Parks and wildlife refuges here.
-Curu Wildlife Refuge with the jungle trails full of monkeys and Barra Honda National Park with its caverns and caves are my favourites.
+Curu Wildlife Refuge, with its jungle trails full of monkeys and Barra Honda National Park, with its caverns and caves, are my favourites.

 Olive Ridley sea turtles come by the thousands to nest at Ostional Wildlife Refuge.

 Your days will be filled with amazing adventures!

 Unless you are driving through the main street of Santa Teresa or entering the busy beach town of Tamarindo on the weekend, you don’t have to stress about traffic jams.

 You are more likely to be caught in traffic because of the cows wandering on the road.

 Less clothing, fewer necessities, less maintenance, less stress.
 It is all about a simpler life.

 Not everything is positive, even in such a paradise as Nicoya.
 So here are a few things to consider before you take the plunge.